 In addition to his academic background, Mr. Campbell obtained experience working in the field of eviction defense as a law clerk at San Francisco’s La Raza Centro Legal.
 In the summer of 2006, he began working as a certified law clerk at the Marin County Office of the Public Defender where he gained valuable experience writing and arguing motions as well as participating in two trials.

-Mr. Campbell has been committed to issues related to social justice since his youth and has worked in a variety of fields in an effort to provide support to those in need of assistance.
+Prior to becoming a criminal defense attorney, Mr. Campbell has been committed to issues related to social justice since his youth and has worked in a variety of fields in an effort to provide support to those in need of assistance.
 He carries out his work in the criminal defense field with these same commitments in mind and brings to his practice a sense of respect for his clients and a desire to work closely with them to obtain the best possible results in their cases.

 For more than a decade, Mr. Campbell has represented defendants at every stage of the criminal justice process, in both state and federal courts.
 Since 2013, Mr. Campbell has worked to represent those individuals who are in the most perilous situations.
 Already convicted, their convictions affirmed on direct appeal, they are, for all intents and purposes, lost to the system, unless and until they can vindicate their rights through the unwieldy and labyrinthine habeas corpus process.